Horned grebe

-The horned grebe or Slavonian grebe (Podiceps auritus) is a relatively small waterbird in the family Podicipedidae.
-There are two known subspecies: P. a. auritus, which breeds in the Palearctic, and P. a. cornutus, which breeds in North America.
-The Eurasian subspecies is distributed over most of northern Europe and the Palearctic, breeding from Greenland to western China.
+The horned grebe or Slavonian grebe (Podiceps auritus) is a relatively small and threatened species of waterbird in the family Podicipedidae.
+There are two subspecies, P. a. auritus (Slavonian grebe), which breeds in Eurasia, and P. a. cornutus (horned grebe), which breeds in North America.
+The Eurasian subspecies is distributed over most of northern Europe and northern Asia, breeding from Iceland east to the Russian Far East.
 The North American subspecies spans most of Canada and some of the United States.
-The species got its name from large patches of yellowish feathers located behind the eyes, called "horns", that the birds can raise and lower at will.
+A small population was cited in Greenland in 1973, but is not mapped or further mentioned by subsequent authors.

+The American name 'horned' refers to the orange-yellow crest feathers located above and behind the eyes, called "horns".
+The English name, originally 'Sclavonian', is first attested by George Montagu in his 1802 Ornithological Dictionary, from Sclavonia, an old name for northern Prussia, referring to the species' main breeding area in Europe; the spelling was emended (without any reason given) to the current 'Slavonian' by Hartert in 1912.